Affine and cyclotomic Schur categories: Introduction

 In Section~\ref{sec:basis-cycschur}, we show the double SST set is a spanning set for the Hom-spaces in $\Sch_\bfu$ and hence a basis (Theorem~\ref{th:C}) when combined with results on the functor $\mathcal G$ established from Section~\ref{sec:cycSchur}.
 This also allows us to conclude that $\mathcal G$ is an isomorphism (Theorem~\ref{th:D}), leading to a diagrammatic presentation of the cyclotomic Schur algebras.

 In addition, we establish in Section~\ref{sec:basis-cycschur} an elementary diagram basis for $\Sch_\bfu$ (Theorem~\ref{th:E}) by proving that it is a spanning set with the same cardinality as the double SST basis.
 It follows by the compatibility of the elementary diagrams that $\AW$ is a full subcategory of $\ASch$.
-A quick proof of the elementary diagram basis result for the cyclotomic web categories $\W_\bfu$ is also given (as promised in \cite{SW1}).
+A quick proof of the elementary diagram basis result for the cyclotomic web categories $\W_\bfu$ is also given (as promised in \cite{SWweb}).
+In Section~\ref{sec:C}, we give a simplified presentation of $\ASch$ over $\kk=\C$.